Ideas from the National Archives for National History Day

 III.
 Records of Milestone Events in the Birth of the Environmental Movement

 The Birth of Federal "Environmental Injunctions"- North Bloomfield Mining Company Court Cases: During the late 19th century, mining for gold using high-pressure water pipelines polluted rivers, clogged navigation channels, exacerbated flooding, and destroyed rich farmlands in the western U.S. In the landmark environmental case Edwards Woodruff v.
 North Bloomfield Gravel Mining Company, which pitted farmers against miners, hydraulic mining was ruled "a public and private nuisance."
 Subsequent to this 1884 decision, numerous lawsuits were filed against other mines to close or regulate their hydraulic mining activities.
 One result was what is widely regarded as the first federal court injunction handed down to curtail corporate environmental (RG 21; US Circuit Court for the Northern District of California; Civil Case 2900, Woodruff v.
 North Bloomfield.
 Also civil cases 5354, 7865, 8651, 10738, and others, all in the same court.)
-These records are available at NARA's Pacific Region in San Francisco.
-Select textual documents and photographs related to this case are available in the Archival Research Catalog (ARC).
+These records are available at the National Archives at San Francisco.
+Select textual documents and photographs related to this case are available in the Online Catalog (OPA).